 SMALL SCALE: This Class is for any model, of any description or any style (except dioramas) in 1/43 or smaller scale.
 (All models in scales larger than 1/43 shall be entered in another appropriate Class.
 Also note that the Junior Class encompasses all scales).
 The builder of a 1/43 or smaller scale vehicle may choose to place the entry in any other appropriate Class if they wish.

 SPECIALTY: This Class is for all subjects reasonably related to the automotive focus of the Championship, but which do not fit in any other GSL Championship Class.
 These subjects include auto engines of any vintage, automobile components, models of “T-shirt monster/car depictions” and cartoon vehicles, drag boats when powered by “auto” engines adapted for marine use, futuristic/fantasy vehicles, and so forth.
 Each entry will be evaluated for a general automotive theme, in addition to the standard judging criteria.

 STREET ROD: This Class is for any model of any vehicle manufactured through 1948 that features a modified power train, suspension, interior, and/or other elements, and may include modifications to the body configuration.
-Models entered in this Class may represent any era or style of construction, from a vintage “hot rod,” to a stock-bodied street or resto-rod style from the early Seventies, to contemporary “billet rods,” “retrorods,” or “rat-rods.”
-The entry must be a scale model of a vehicle that: (a) is capable of being street driven, and (b) is street-legal for its era with full exhaust system, brakes, all lighting, at least one license plate, and so forth.
+Models entered in this Class may represent any era or style of construction, from a vintage “hot rod,” to a stock-bodied street or rest o-rod style from the early Seventies, to contemporary “billet rods,” “retrorods,” or “rat-rods.”
+The entry must be a scale model of a vehicle that: (a) is capable of being street driven, and (b) is street-legal for its era with full exhaust system, brakes, all lighting, and so forth.
+License plates are optional.